awslabs/service-workbench-on-aws/addons/addon-raas-s3-copy/packages/s3-synchronizer/README.md

   -stopRecurringDownloadsAfter int
         Stop recurring downloads after certain number of seconds.
 ZERO or Negative value means continue indefinitely. (default -1 i.e., indefinitely)
   -downloadInterval int
         The interval at which to re-download changes from S3 in seconds.
-This is only applicable when recurringDownloads is true. (default 60)
+This is only applicable when recurringDownloads is true. (default 60).
+        Note that this does not include the download time.
+This specifies the duration in seconds to wait before initiating the next download after the previous one completes.
   -region string
         The aws region to use for the session (default "us-east-1") -profile string